itamarst/crochet/README.rst

 Crochet is maintained by Itamar Turner-Trauring.

-  **Note:** Crochet development is pretty slow these days because mostly it Just Works.
-PyPI shows about 20,000 downloads a month, so existing users seem happy: https://pypistats.org/packages/crochet
+  **Note:** Crochet development is pretty slow these days because mostly it **Just Works**.
+PyPI shows about 30,000 downloads a month, so existing users seem happy: https://pypistats.org/packages/crochet

 You can install Crochet by running::